For updates on the ACSRF, please scroll down to:

 The Australia-China Science and Research Fund (ACSRF) supports strategic science, technology and innovation collaboration of mutual benefit to Australia and China.
 The ACSRF builds critical mass in areas of strategic priority and supports enduring partnerships between Australian and Chinese researchers.
 The ACSRF will also facilitate activities that encourage the application and commercialisation of research outcomes to the mutual benefit of both countries and provide early career researchers the opportunity to gain relevant Australia-China research experience.

 In 2014, the ACSRF was extended in recognition of the long-standing and highly successful nature of the Australia-China joint science and research relationship.
-This extension, of AUD$10 million over four years from 2014-15 builds on over thirty years of bilateral cooperation on science and technology and an earlier commitment of $9 million to establish the ACSRF by the Australian Government.
+This extension, of $10 million over four years from 2014-15 builds on over 30 years of bilateral cooperation on science and technology and an earlier commitment of $9 million to establish the ACSRF by the Australian Government.

 About the ACSRF